god-of-jesters/golden_fever/README.md

 # golden_fever
-This is a very simple game but interesting to see how workers take gold for you
+This is a very simple game but it's interesting to see how workers take gold for you